getgrav/grav-learn/pages/17/03.themes/06.theme-vars/doc.md

 This returns the previous page from the array of siblings based on the current position.

+> [!CAUTION]
-!! nextSibling() and prevSibling() order pages in a stack-like structure.
+> nextSibling() and prevSibling() order pages in a stack-like structure.
 It works best in a blog situation, where the first blog post has nextSibling null and prevSibling is the previous blog post.
 If this ordering direction confuses you, we suggest using page.adjacentSibling(-1) to point to the next page instead of page.nextSibling() to reduce the confusion that the terminology might make.
 You can also define a constant in the theme and use that for better readability, like page.adjacentSibling(NEXT_PAGE)

 ##### children()